ninjaguardian/superitems-reborn/ideas.md

 # Minor issue
 - When first getting a cooldown, when it uses add to get to the right value, it goes through all other unicode charecters

+# Runic ingots
+- CustomModelData
+- Steel with blue
+- Use rescource pack to change name? somehow?